a-velasquez/scene_it/notes.md

 ## Application Function:
-    [] - User can create, read, update and delete a post
+    [] - User can create, read, update and delete a movie

 ## Interface:
     - User can view movie form